 This Matrix is suggested by Michael Porter to describe three types of competitive or business strategies.

-We can describe these three types with examples which are given as below.
+We can describe these three types with examples which are given below.

 1. Cost Leadership Business Strategy